vanilla/garden-schema/README.md

 ]
 ```

+### Multiple Types

+The type property of the schema can accept an array of types.
+An array of types means that the data must be any one of the types.

 ### Default Values

 You can specify a default value on object properties.
 If the property is omitted during validation then the default value will be used.
 Note that default values are not applied during sparse validation.